Table of Contents

 Selected talks

-Open Science, reproducibible research, and the citation of articles, code and data alike
+Open Science, reproducible research, and the citation of articles, code and data alike

 Given 2024-04-04.